Have some questions about Lost Relics?

 WASD allows you to move relative to your camera rotation, rotate your camera by holding down the right mouse button.
 Left click for attack, and you can chain the attack up to three times.
 You can also hold down the mouse to keep attacking.

-Secondary attacks use energy (the blue bar on the bottom right) and replenishes over time.
+All attacks use energy (the blue bar on the bottom right).
+Make sure you take energy consumables with you.

 Your stash is located on the second level of the Tavern and is where you can store all of your items.
 It's also where you equip your items, outfits, pets, etc.